dev-cr/registrar-module-whmcs/README.md

 3. Click on Activate next to ConnectReseller in the list:
  ![Activate Plugin](https://global.connectreseller.com//images/activate.jpg "Activate Plugin")

 4. Enter your API credentials.
-Enter the API Key and Brand Id
+Enter the API Key and Brand Id (To know your API key and brand ID, Once you have logged in, Go to Profile > Brand URL > API )
 	![Activate Plugin](https://global.connectreseller.com//images/config.png "Configure Plugin")
 5. Click Save Changes.